back to list

 Description

-Type of project: Programming (Typescript and C#), some process mining, and visualization.
+Type of project: Programming (mostly Typescript), process mining, graph layout algorithms, visualization.

 Concept Drift